robguilarr/parse_fallout_data/README.md

 Repository with a demonstration about how to parse messy txt files from a telemetry system of Fall Out New Vegas

+Access the ETL simulation at the <a href="https://github.com/robguilarr/parse_fallout_data/blob/master/parse_actions_notebook.ipynb">Jupyter Notebook</a>

 <p align="center">
  <img width="25%" height="25%" src="https://github.com/robguilarr/parse_fallout_data/blob/master/Images/vault-boy.png">
 </p>